tbiyiktas/Android-Clean-Network-Layer/README.md

   - responseHandler : ResponseHandler
   - connectionFactory : IHttpConnectionFactory
   - basePath : String
+  + get(...)
+  + post(...)
+  + put(...)
+  + patch(...)
+  + delete(...)
-  + get(...), post(...), put(...), patch(...), delete(...), upload(...)
+  + upload(...)
+  - enqueueRequest(...)
 }

+abstract class "ACommand" as ACommand class "GetCommand" as GetCommand class "PostCommand" as PostCommand class "PutCommand" as PutCommand class "PatchCommand" as PatchCommand class "DeleteCommand" as DeleteCommand class "MultipartCommand" as MultipartCommand

+interface "IHttpConnection" as IHttpConnection class "HttpConnectionAdapter" as HttpConnectionAdapter class "HttpsConnectionAdapter" as HttpsConnectionAdapter interface "IHttpConnectionFactory" as IHttpConnectionFactory class "HttpUrlConnectionFactory" as HttpUrlConnectionFactory

+class "ResponseHandler" as ResponseHandler interface "IResponseParser" as IResponseParser class "GsonResponseParser" as GsonResponseParser

+class "UrlBuilder" as UrlBuilder class "NetworkConfig" as NetworkConfig class "RequestCancelledException" as RequestCancelledException

 NetworkCallbackT : + onResult(result : NetResultT)
 NetResultSuccessT --|> NetResultT
 NetResultErrorT   --|> NetResultT

-NetworkManager *-- ResponseHandler        : has
-NetworkManager o-- IHttpConnectionFactory : uses NetworkManager ..> ACommand               : enqueues ResponseHandler --> IResponseParser       : delegates
+NetworkManager o-- ResponseHandler        : uses NetworkManager o-- IHttpConnectionFactory : uses NetworkManager --> ACommand             : enqueues/uses
+NetworkManager ..> NetResultT           : returns

+ResponseHandler o-- IResponseParser      : delegates to GsonResponseParser ..|> IResponseParser

+ACommand ..> IHttpConnection            : uses to execute ACommand ..> NetworkConfig              : uses for timeouts/retry
+ACommand ..> NetResultT                 : returns

+HttpUrlConnectionFactory ..|> IHttpConnectionFactory
+HttpUrlConnectionFactory --> HttpConnectionAdapter : creates Http connections HttpUrlConnectionFactory --> HttpsConnectionAdapter : creates Https connections

 HttpConnectionAdapter ..|> IHttpConnection
-HttpUrlConnectionFactory ..|> IHttpConnectionFactory
+HttpsConnectionAdapter ..|> IHttpConnection
-HttpUrlConnectionFactory --> HttpConnectionAdapter : creates

 GetCommand --|> ACommand
 PostCommand --|> ACommand
 PutCommand --|> ACommand
 PatchCommand --|> ACommand
 DeleteCommand --|> ACommand
 MultipartCommand --|> ACommand

+NetworkManager o-- "RequestTask" : contains

 @enduml
-Contributing
+🤝 Contributing
-Fork → branch → PR.
+We welcome contributions!
+Please follow these steps to contribute:

+Fork the repository.

+Create a new branch for your feature or bug fix.

+Submit a Pull Request (PR) with your changes.

-Please include a brief description and, if relevant, a small test or sample.
+Please include a brief description of your changes, and if relevant, a small test or sample to demonstrate the new functionality or fix.

-License
+📄 License
-MIT
+This project is licensed under the MIT License.
+See the LICENSE file for more details.